ezrafayet/ezrafayet/README.md

 My passion lies in tackling challenging projects, continually pushing myself to effectively expand my skill set.
 I am pretty hardcore at what I do and I'm always eager to take on challenges and collaborate with like-minded professionals who share my dedication, in a very positive, opened and supportive atmosphere of course.
 Feel free to reach out!

-If you like reading, check out some books and articles I have bookmarked over the years, you might enjoy them as well:
+Check out some books, articles, websites I have gathered over the years, you might enjoy them as well:
 [Click here](https://github.com/ezrafayet/knowledge-base/blob/main/bookshelf/BOOKSHELF.md)

 ### Let's connect